yvonne-muli/TRENDMART/Data analysis notebook.md

 ~~~
 **INSIGHTS**
 The best selling product is a shirt followed by a blender,other electronics and oil follow.
-This ,ix of fashion ,electronics and household items suggests that trendmart customers purchase across multiple categories
+This mix of fashion ,electronics and household items suggests that trendmart customers purchase across multiple categories

 Reccpmendations

 Increase fast moving objects like shirts and blenders